davidde/notes/GIT.md

 hash you chose to modify; simply change the code you want, 'git add' the changes, and 'git commit --amend' the commit.
 Enter 'git rebase --continue' to finish up the rebase.
-Most likely this will include fixing a merge conflict because git will have trouble auto-merging the succeeding commits with your change ...
+Most likely this will include fixing a merge conflict because git will have trouble auto-merging the succeeding commit with your change ...
 **Note:**
 Amending the commit message will result in a new commit ID since the message itself is used in the SHA1 hash that generates the commit ID.
 However, in this case, every commit